git-lfs/git-lfs/docs/proposals/locking.md

 ## Implementation details
 ### Types
-To make the implementing locking on the lfs-test-server as well as other servers in the future easier, it makes sense to create a `lfs/lock` package that can be depended upon from any server.
+To make the implementing locking on the lfs-test-server as well as other servers in the future easier, it makes sense to create a `lock` package that can be depended upon from any server.
 This will go along with Steve's refactor which touches the `lfs` package quite a bit.